How WFM Works

 - For each interval, calculates a weighted average that includes the initially forecasted AHT for that interval and the four nearest intervals with AHT values.

-- If there are not four intervals, the average is based on the intervals that are available.
+- If there are not four intervals, the average is based on the available intervals.

-- Weighting is based on the forecasted interaction volume offered for each interval.
+- Weighting is based on the forecasted Contact Volume Offered (CVO) for each interval.

 Fill-In of Missing AHT

 For intervals where CVO>=0 and AHT=0, the 0 should be replaced with a weighted average of four non-zero intervals: